 What we aredoing

-Integrated Coastal Zone Management (ICZM) Plan for NBS mangroves
+Integrated Coastal Management (ICM) Plan for NBS mangroves

-CI is working with local partners to send teams out into the field to study the mangrove habitats.
-At the same time, we’re researching existing data and consulting communities on their knowledge of these precious ecosystems.
+CI field offices of Guyana and Suriname are working with local partners to not only understand and fill gaps in knowledge of mangrove ecosystems but to enhance regional coordination.
+We are doing premier research and fostering collaboration within and across countries to better understand and manage these precious habitats.
 We’re analyzing threats to the mangroves and how best to meet these challenges.
 We’re also listening to local communities on the important role mangroves play in their development and communicating with governments on relevant policies and potential conservation actions we can take collectively.

 We are partnering with governments, NGOs and local communities.